 5) confusing personal and business most often confuses people in both circles about which “you” you “really” are

 [PHOTO CREDIT HERE]

 Mark Brimm is Founder and Editor-in-Chief at Marcana.com and is author of AdWords University: The Complete Guide to AdWords and other previous related books on search marketing.
 He is currently working on a forthcoming book on social media strategy.

 Mark consults on SEO & SEM, general web marketing and social media at Interface Communications Group where he is Partner and Director of Digital Marketing.
-Some of his specialties include SEO (search engine optimization), social media optimization (SMO), as well as PR campaign concepts, marketing plans and general web marketing related project management.
+Some of his specialties include SEO (search engine optimization) and case studies like https://web20ranker.com/google-maps-ranking-case-study/, collaborating with other SEO specialists, as well as social media optimization (SMO), as well as PR campaign concepts, marketing plans and general web marketing related project management.
 Mark is married and currently resides in Houston, TX.